 5. Video Chat

-82 percent of workers admit they’re less likely to multi-task (and more likely to pay attention) on a video call.
-89 percent think video chat makes it easier to get group projects done efficiently, while 90 percent think it’s easier to get their point across.
+Eighty-two percent of workers admit they’re less likely to multi-task (and more likely to pay attention) on a video call.
+Eighty-nine percent think video chat makes it easier to get group projects done efficiently, while 90 percent think it’s easier to get their point across.

 Video chat can offer serious advantages over voice calls for certain contexts, like collaboration and negotiation.
-It's easier to capture non-verbal communication through video, and more natural to feel a sense of connection when you’re talking face-to-face.
+It's easier to capture non-verbal communication through video and more natural to feel a connection when talking face-to-face.
 Adopting UCaaS video conferencing features could drastically reduce the amount of business travel needed and improve productivity.